 work (where movies and TV shows are shot), and some of the theatres are

-The Orpheum (at 842 S. Broadway), built in 1926, is another Broadway theater that has been wonderfully preserved - from its crystal chandeliers to its grand staircase, right down to its mammoth, original Wurlitzer pipe organ (which is still played, on occasion).
-Open over 70 years now, the Orpheum is still a spectacularly beautiful theater.
+The Orpheum (at 842 S. Broadway), built in 1926, is another Broadway theatre that has been wonderfully preserved - from its crystal chandeliers to its grand staircase, right down to its mammoth, original Wurlitzer pipe organ (which is still played, on occasion).
+Open over 70 years now, the Orpheum is still a spectacularly beautiful theatre.
 Its ornate, gilded ceilings soar nearly five stories above its 2,190 seats.
 Its lavish Paris Opera architecture features large balconies, opera boxes, even a marble lobby which is decorated with fine sculpture, gold/copper leaf, and 20-foot-high crystal chandeliers.
-The Orpheum probably has the most illustrious history of any theater on Broadway; its Wurlitzer organ provided music for the silent movies and vaudeville acts back in the 1920's; during the theater's heyday in the 30's & 40's, its stage featured such live entertainers as Bob Hope, Bing Crosby, Lena Horne, Eddie Cantor, the Marx Bros., Jack Benny, Will Rogers, George Burns & Gracie Allen, and Duke Ellington.
-It is one of the few Broadway theaters that was not only still open, but was also currently showing modern movies in English (although theater employees often outnumbered the customers).
-In 2001, the Orpheum reopened after a $3 million make-over, including the addition of air conditioning, a new orchestra pit, refurbished dresssing rooms, and the theatres re-lighting of the rooftop neon sign (which hasn't worked since WW2).
+The Orpheum probably has the most illustrious history of any theatre on Broadway; its Wurlitzer organ provided music for the silent movies and vaudeville acts back in the 1920's; during the theatre's heyday in the 30's & 40's, its stage featured such live entertainers as Bob Hope, Bing Crosby, Lena Horne, Eddie Cantor, the Marx Bros., Jack Benny, Will Rogers, George Burns & Gracie Allen, and Duke Ellington.
+It is one of the few Broadway theatres that was not only still open, but was also currently showing modern movies in English (although theatre employees often outnumbered the customers).
+In 2001, the Orpheum reopened after a $3 million make-over, including the addition of air conditioning, a new orchestra pit, refurbished dressing rooms, and the theatres re-lighting of the rooftop neon sign (which hasn't worked since WW2).
 The owner plans to use it as a live event venue, for concerts and live theatre.
 The Orpheum is also often leased as a location site for filming Hollywood movies and TV shows.
 For instance, when Tom Hanks was making "That Thing You Do" and needed to shoot a scene set at the Orpheum in Pittsburgh, he shot the scene at the L.A.
 Orpheum instead.
 And in 2006, it was used for episodes of "American Idol".
 And in 2012, they shot an early auditions episode of "So You Think You Can Dance" at the Orpheum.
 You can see the interior of the theatre on the Conservancy tour. and during the annual Last Remaining Seats program.
 (213) 239-0939

 State Theatre (at 703